 Outlook uses Internet Explorer configuration

 To download the email images that are located on the Internet, Outlook relies on a properly configured Internet Explorer.
-So if Internet Explorer broke down on you and you started using a different browser or never even bothered configuring Internet Explorer because you are a happy Firefox, Chrome, Opera, Safari, etc… user, Outlook won’t be able to download the images either.
+So if Internet Explorer broke down on you and you started using a different browser or never even bothered configuring Internet Explorer because you are a happy Firefox, Chrome, Opera, etc… user, Outlook won’t be able to download the images either.

 In short; start Internet Explorer and see if it is still working properly.